University College London

 The clinical academic pathway aims to give research-focused trainees additional opportunities throughout their training to learn more about clinical academic careers, with an aim of applying for competitive research funding post-training.
 There is no formal accreditation for this pathway, but the goal is that by the end of training, pathway trainees will have solidified their further research plans and will be preparing to submit an application for further clinical academic work (e.g., PhD, fellowship, clinician scientist role).

 The pathway begins with semi-regular meetings and workshops in Year 1, and evolves into more independent, hands-on research experience (beyond the major research project) as training progresses.
 Trainees can expect regular meetings of an hour each, as well as group and self-led activities (i.e., research presentations and interactive feedback, working with or shadowing other clinical academics at UCL), and most "assignment-based" deadlines are aligned with standard course deadlines (e.g., research project proposal submission).
-Again, there are a relatively small number of places on the pathway (5-10%) and trainees are given more information about the pathway and the selection procedure in the first or second term of the course.
+Trainees are also given preference for clinical academic placements in Year 3.
+These aim to build additional research and leadership skills, as well as to broaden experience of clinical research (including trials and other studies), and to help trainees widen their research networks.
+Again, there are a relatively small number of places on the pathway (5 to 10 trainees) and trainees are given more information about the pathway and the selection procedure in the first or second term of the course.

 Approach and theories